 B.A.
 Early Childhood Education: STEAM Specialization

+The B.A.
+Early Childhood Education: STEAM Specialization degree program broadens the scope of STEM to include arts and design.
 In response to the declining state of education in the United States, the U.S. Department of Education has recently set a priority of increasing the number of students and teachers who are proficient in science, technology, engineering, and math (STEM).
-Pacific Oaks expands on this, broadening the scope of STEM to include arts and design.
+Pacific Oaks expands on this, broadening the scope of STEM to include arts and design, integrating STEAM into the early childhood classroom.

-Students in this program are introduced to a model of education that encourages children to learn through investigation, spatial thinking, observation, and group discussion.
-This bachelor’s completion program requires three units of Action Research in addition to observation in various early childhood education settings.
+Students in this B.A.
+Early Childhood Education degree program are introduced to a model of STEAM in early childhood of education that encourages children to learn through investigation, spatial thinking, observation, and group discussion.
+This bachelor’s program requires three credits of Action Research in addition to observation in various early childhood education settings.

 Early Childhood Education Specializations and Teaching Credentials